 Can you see yourself working abroad or using a foreign language at some point in your career?
 As the world becomes smaller and boundaries dissolve, such opportunities will be increasingly available for the next generation of scientists.
-If you enjoy languages, but your main interest is chemistry, then our Chemistry with a Modern Language programme might be for you.
+If you enjoy languages, but your main interest lies with chemistry, then our Chemistry with a Modern Language programme, which has a 96% student satisfaction rating, might be for you.

-You can currently choose to study one of four languages at Birmingham: French, German, Japanese,or Spanish.
+You can currently choose to study one of five languages at Birmingham: French, German, Japanese, Mandarin or Spanish.
 Three different three-year streams are available for students entering either as beginners, at GCSE standard, or at A-level standard.

 This degree programme does not require you to spend time abroad.
-However should you wish to spend some time at a foreign university, for example to carry out a Summer research project, we can make enquiries on your behalf using the contacts, we have set up through our Chemistry with Study Abroad programmes (F102 and F106).
+However should you wish to spend some time at a foreign university, for example to carry out a Summer research project, we can make enquiries on your behalf using the contacts, we have set up through our Chemistry with Study Abroad programme (F106).

 Second year (contributes 25% to overall degree mark)

-In Year 2, you will build on material from your first year as we employ a mix of lectures and practicals to further develop your understanding of the fundamental aspects of chemistry.
-In addition to core courses in organic, inorganic and physical chemistry, you will further develop your language skills.
+In Year 2, you will build on material from your first year as we employ a combination of lectures and practicals to further your understanding of the fundamental aspects of chemistry.
+In addition to core courses in organic, inorganic and physical chemistry, you will continue to develop your language skills.

 Third year (contributes 75% to overall degree mark)

-Alongside lecture courses in the three core chemistry sub-disciplines, and advanced classes in modern languages, you will also carry out a sizeable 40-credit chemistry research project, which can include practical lab work, computer-based research or a literature dissertation.
-Education-based projects are also available to those interested in entering the teaching profession.
+Alongside lecture courses in the three core chemistry sub-disciplines, you will also take advanced classes in your chosen modern language.
+You will also carry out a 40-credit research project, which can be practical-based research, computer-based research or a literature dissertation.
+If you are interested in entering the teaching profession, you may instead opt for a project in the area of chemical education.
 You will choose the topic of your project from a pool of titles and work with your project supervisor to tailor the project to your particular research interests.

 Each year contains 120 credits of taught material, delivered in modules that are typically worth 10 or 20 credits.